KhanhQuy/API_django/README.md

 1. Clone the repository.
 2. Navigate to the root directory of this project.
 3. Run `pip install -r requirements.txt` to install the required dependencies.
-4. Run python manage.py makemigrations and python manage.py migrate to create the database schema.
+4. Run `python manage.py makemigrations` and `python manage.py migrate` to create the database schema.
-5. Run python manage.py runserver to start the server.
+5. Run `python manage.py runserver` to start the server.
 The API will be available at http://localhost:8000/.
 ### Endpoints
 The API has the following endpoints:

-/api/companies/: Get a list of all companies, their associated learning hubs and courses.
+`/api/companies/`: Get a list of all companies, their associated learning hubs and courses.
-/api/companies/<int:id>/: Get a specific company by its ID along with its associated learning hubs and courses.
+`/api/companies/<int:id>/`: Get a specific company by its ID along with its associated learning hubs and courses.
 ### Testing
-Run python manage.py test to execute the test cases.
+Run `python manage.py test api`to execute the test cases.

 ## Project 2: E-commerce Cart API
 This API allows users to add products to their cart and calculate the total cost including the delivery fee.